- How is testicular cancer treated?

 Some of the drugs used to treat testicular cancer can cause long-term side effects.
 These include some of the things mentioned earlier, like hearing loss and kidney or lung damage.
 Development of a second cancer (like leukemia) is a very serious but rare side effect of chemo, occurring in less than 1% of testicular cancer patients treated with chemo.
 People who have had chemo for testicular cancer seem to have a higher risk of heart problems later in life.
 Several studies have also suggested that chemotherapy can sometimes cause high blood cholesterol to develop over time, which may later require treatment.

-For more information about chemotherapy and its side effects, please see our document Understanding Chemotherapy: A Guide for Patients and Families.
+For more information about chemotherapy and its side effects, please see our document A Guide to Chemotherapy.

 Last Medical Review: 11/01/2013